quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ~~~~~~~~
 {: #event-ex title="Event example"}

-### Timestamps {#time-based-fields}
+## Timestamps {#time-based-fields}

-The "time" field indicates the timestamp at which the event occurred.
+An event's "time" field indicates the timestamp at which the event occurred.
 Its value is
 typically the Unix timestamp since the 1970 epoch (number of milliseconds since
 midnight UTC, January 1, 1970, ignoring leap seconds).
 However, qlog supports two
 more succinct timestamps formats to allow reducing file size.
 The employed format